Greek Housing Policies

 Occupancy and Keys

-- The Greek organization may accommodate guests and visitors for periods of more than three consecutive days only with the prior written approval of Housing and Dining Services.
+- The Greek organization may accommodate guests and visitors for periods of more than three consecutive days only with the prior written approval of Housing Services.

-- Occupancy will be confirmed jointly by Housing and Dining Services and Office of Greek Life.
+- Occupancy will be confirmed jointly by Housing Services and the SLICE office.

-- Accurate rosters and proof of signed Greek Financial Sign-over Forms must be submitted to Housing and Dining Services for all summer residents.
-The facility can be rented to Carnegie Mellon students who are not chapter members and are in good standing with the University.
+- Accurate rosters and proof of signed Greek Financial Sign-over Forms must be submitted to Housing Services for all summer residents.
+The facility can be rented to Carnegie Mellon students who are not chapter members and are in good standing with the university.
 Summer residents of the opposite gender are not permitted in the same building.

-- Rosters should be emailed to Housing and Dining Services (email@example.com) in addition to the Student Life Office.
+- Rosters should be emailed to Housing Services in addition to the SLICE Office.

-- Master keys expire each semester (fall, spring and summer).
+- Master keys expire each semester (fall and spring).
 Masters are not automatically reissued.
 Semester roster updates should include new master assignments.

-- Replacement of damage or lost metal keys issued to any Greek member will be charged a fee of $150 or more, depending on the areas.
-For more information, please contact your Greek Facility Coordinator.
+- Replacement of damaged or lost metal keys issued to any Greek member will be charged a fee of $150 or more, depending on the areas.
+For more information, please contact your Housing Facility Staff Member.

 - Invoices are prepared monthly.
 The activity included on the invoice spans from the first to the last day of the month.
-The invoices are available for the chapter president or treasurer to pick up at Greek mailboxes in the Student Life Office.
+The invoices are available for the chapter president or treasurer to pick up at Greek mailboxes in the SLICE Office in the Student Life Suite.

 - All balances must be paid by the 15th day of the following month or a 1% per month interest charge will be incurred on the next invoice.

-- The Greek Financial Sign-over Forms are due by May 1st to cover the fall rent amount and November 15th to cover the spring rent amount
+- The Greek Financial Sign-over Forms are due by May 15 to cover the fall rent amount and November 20 to cover the spring rent amount.

-- Blank Greek financial sign-over forms can be obtained through the Housing and Dining Services office or click here to download the form [pdf].
+- Blank Greek financial sign-over forms can be obtained through the Housing Services office or click here to download the form [pdf].

 - The sign-over form should include any expenses that are the member’s responsibility such as room fees, meal plan, national dues, chapter dues, damage fees and fines.
 By signing the form, each member agrees to pay a specific dollar amount to cover expenses related to being a member of that organization.

-- The member, chapter President and/or Treasurer must sign the form and submit it to Housing and Dining Services.
-Forms must be submitted on or before May 1st for fall semester and November 15th for spring semester.
+- The member, chapter president and/or treasurer must sign the form and submit it to Housing Services.
+Forms must be submitted on or before May 15 for fall semester and November 20 for spring semester.

 Requesting Refund Checks